MrQR-me/docs/registration.md

 Enter a valid email address and password.

-Please review our [Terms of Service](https://mrqr.me/terms-of-service) and [Privacy Policy](https://mrqr.me/privacy-policy), tick the 'accept' box, and then select <button class="button button1">REGISTER</button>
+Please review our [Terms of Service](https://mrqr.me/terms-of-service) and [Privacy Policy](https://mrqr.me/privacy-policy), tick the 'accept' box, and then select <button class="button button1">REGISTER</button>.

 ![Free Account](/assets/images/MrQR_Register.png "RESGISTER")

 After registering, the Site Owner will need to approve your access.
-Once this is done, you will be able to request access to Items and complete any Assigned Forms.
+Once this is done, you will be able to request access to Items and complete any assigned Forms.

 ## Verifying Your Email
 {: .text-purple-000 }

 Once you have registered, you will be sent a verification email.
 Until you have verified your email address, your account will be tagged as <button class="button button3">Unverified</button> when requesting access to submit Forms.
 Some organisations may not allow access to unverified accounts.

-Please select the <button class="button button1">Verify Email Address</button> Button to verify your email.
+Please select the <button class="button button1">Verify Email Address</button> button to verify your email.
 Your account will then be tagged as <button class="button button4">Verified</button>.
-This will also enable the Form Building tab if you have a **Paid Subscription**.
+This will also enable the Form Building tab if you have a **Pro User Account** subscription.

 If you did not receive your verification email, please check your Spam or Junk folder.
-If you still cannot find the verification email, please check your [Profile](https://docs.mrqr.me/profile/) to ensure the correct email address has been entered.
+If you still cannot find the verification email, please check your [profile](https://docs.mrqr.me/profile/) to ensure the correct email address has been entered.

 Update your email address if required and choose to **re-send the verification email**.
-Then Select <button class="button button1">SAVE</button> You should now receive a new verification email.
+Then Select <button class="button button1">SAVE</button>.
+You should now receive a new verification email.

-## Pro Plan Account
+## Upgrading to a Pro User Account Plan
 {: .text-purple-000 }

-Once registered, you will be able to access your [Profile](https://docs.mrqr.me/profile/) and upgrade your account.
+Once registered, you will be able to access your [profile](https://docs.mrqr.me/profile/) and upgrade your account to a Pro User Account if you wish.

-On the [Profile](https://docs.mrqr.me/profile/) page, scroll down to Manage Account and Subscribe to our Pro Plan.
+On the [profile](https://docs.mrqr.me/profile/) page, scroll down to Manage Account and subscribe to our Pro User Account plan.

-![Pro Plan Account](/assets/images/MrQR_Pro_Plan.png "RESGISTER") See our [Pricing](https://docs.mrqr.me/Pricing/) page for the latest Pro Plan Account cost.
+![Pro Plan Account](/assets/images/MrQR_Pro_Plan.png "RESGISTER") See our [Pricing](https://docs.mrqr.me/Pricing/) page for the latest Pro User Account costs.

 You may be asked to add a payment method.
 Select <button class="button button1">ADD PAYMENT METHOD </button> once you have entered your desired payment card details.